-Where steps are repeated in sub-processes, a multi-record table should be used instead of the case.
-Many of these multi-record tables are available in SAM at the start, though more may be necessary to add as your system is tailored to your unique processes.
+When steps are repeated in sub-processes, a multi-record table should be used instead of the case.
+Many of these multi-record tables are available in SAM by default, though more may be necessary to build as your system is tailored to your unique processes.

 SAM's checklists are used to set due dates and assign responsibility to tasks.
 Forms or documents can be linked when its completion is the task.
 And, it's possible to add criteria to limit tasks that do not apply to all clients or situations.

 As you're creating or pulling together these steps, consider: